ruby-hammer/hammer-chat/README_FULL.md

 dropped from memory after 4 hours of inactivity.
 You can login in each window as different person, nick and email for gravatar is required.

+### Configuration

+Type

+    hammer --help

+to see available options.
+Options can be set on commandline or in `./confg.yml`.

 ## {file:docs/contribute How to Contribute}

 ## Discussions